 Generally, the upper parts of both holes at this site are dominated by volcaniclastic turbidites, whereas the lower portions are composed of various combinations of hemipelagic sediment with intercalated volcaniclastic turbidites and tephra (Figs. F14, F15).
 The retrieved sediment was divided into seven lithostratigraphic units (Units A-G).
-The uppermost 70 cm of Unit A (0-40 mbsf) is composed of hemipelagic mud; below this depth Unit A is composed of a series of thick volcaniclastic turbidites, consisting of massive, normally graded sand-sized minerals, lava particles, and detrital carbonates interrupted by thin layers of hemipelagic mud.
+The uppermost 70 cm of Unit A (0 to ~40 mbsf) is composed of hemipelagic mud; below this depth Unit A is composed of a series of thick volcaniclastic turbidites, consisting of massive, normally graded sand-sized minerals, lava particles, and detrital carbonates interrupted by thin layers of hemipelagic mud.
 Abundant pumice clasts are common throughout the entire unit.
-The upper part of Unit B (40-57 mbsf) consists of hemipelagic sediment with interbedded thin tephra layers, whereas the lower part is composed of a succession of massive normally graded turbidite sequences, which can be as thick as 6 m.
+The upper part of Unit B (~40 to ~57 mbsf) consists of hemipelagic sediment with interbedded thin tephra layers, whereas the lower part is composed of a succession of massive normally graded turbidite sequences, which can be as thick as 6 m.
 Turbidites occasionally display compositional laminations, grain-size layering, and parallel stratification in the upper part of each layer.
-Unit C (57-80 mbsf) consists of hemipelagic mud interbedded with multiple thin tephra layers and thin turbidites.
+Unit C (~57 to ~80 mbsf) consists of hemipelagic mud interbedded with multiple thin tephra layers and thin turbidites.
 The turbiditic sequences, exhibiting mainly normal grading, generally contain pumice clasts and hemipelagic clay.
-Unit D (80-100 mbsf) is composed of a succession of massive turbidites that are a few meters thick.
+Unit D (~80-104 mbsf in Hole U1398A and ~80-99 mbsf in Hole U1398B) is composed of a succession of massive turbidites that are a few meters thick.
 The turbidites, often displaying normal grading, are separated by hemipelagic sediment interbedded with thin tephra layers.
-The upper of two distinctive pink-colored ash layers forms the lower boundary of Unit D. Unit E (100-115 mbsf) is characterized by multiple tephra layers.
+The upper of two distinctive pink-colored ash layers forms the lower boundary of Unit D. Unit E (104-115 mbsf in Hole U1398A and 99-115 mbsf in Hole U1398B) is characterized by multiple tephra layers.
 It also contains a few turbidites that are generally <1 m thick, interbedded with hemipelagic sediment.
-Two pinkish, 1 cm thick glassy ash layers are present in the upper half of Unit E. These layers occur at 99-100 mbsf in Hole U1398A and at 103-104 mbsf in Hole U1398B.
-The top of Unit F (115-171 mbsf), only fully recovered in Hole U1398B, is composed of a 3 m thick debrite followed by a succession of thick massive turbidites.
+Two pinkish, 1 cm thick glassy ash layers are present in the upper half of Unit E. The top of Unit F (115-171 mbsf), only fully recovered in Hole U1398B, is composed of a 3 m thick debrite followed by a succession of thick massive turbidites.
 Below the sequence of massive turbidites, Unit F comprises a sequence of intercalated multiple thin tephra layers and small-scale turbidites.
-Unit G (171-265 mbsf) mostly comprises well-lithified, heavily bioturbated hemipelagic mud.
+Unit G (171-260.5 mbsf in Hole U1398A and 171-254.8 mbsf in Hole U1398B) mostly comprises welllithified, heavily bioturbated hemipelagic mud.
 This unit occasionally contains interbedded volcaniclastic sand layers.
 A whitish to pinkish colored, 1 cm thick glassy ash layer occurs at 232 mbsf in Hole U1398A and 246 mbsf in Hole U1398B.